Smithsonian/sianctapi/mysql/README.md

-If the user does not provide database information or provides incomplete or incorrectly formatted database information, the script will default to the database information provided in sianct.ini.
+If the user does not provide database information or provides incomplete or incorrectly formatted database information, the script will default to the database information provided in *sianct.ini*.

 #### file and pids parameters: